If you are considering starting a YouTube channel, it’s prudent to wonder, can you still make money on YouTube? So, can you?

 - Creating more opportunities for viewers to find you.

 - Increasing the number of videos on your channel means you have more videos that can generate income for you on YouTube.

 - You’re establishing yourself as an authority in your niche.

 - Increasing the likelihood of your channel growing exponentially.

 Generally speaking, if you have less than 100 videos on your channel, then you haven’t created enough content yet and should keep at it and keep improving.

-So you don’t lose interest by going into more detail (maybe on the research part, in a video, going into too much detail could deter viewers, but this is very much dependant on the creator, topic, and the audience).
+So you don’t lose interest by going into more detail (maybe on the research part, in a video, going into too much detail could deter viewers, but this depends on the creator, topic, and audience).

-Your enthusiasm for the topic also carries you through the hard times and the late nights when you’re trying to get a video out.
+Your enthusiasm for the topic also carries you through the hard times and the late nights you’re trying to get a video out.

-Why you should become a YouTuber
+Why Become a YouTuber

 - Videos can generate income for months and years to come